billsix/cprogrammingbook/doc/05-Arrays.rst

 Conditional operator
 ~~~~~~~~~~~~~~~~~~~~
 The description of the behaviour of this operator when it
-is used with pointers has already been given in Chapter 3.
+is used with pointers has already been given in :ref:`control-flow`.

 Arrays, the & operator and function declarations